jimmoffitt/TwitterDeveloperLabs/README.md

 ### Running Labs example scripts

-+ Clone this reposity.
++ Clone this repository.

++ Running the Python scripts:
   + Update the .env file with your Twitter authentication tokens.
-+ Pick a script, perpare the command-line arguments, and run it.
+  + Pick a script, perpare the command-line arguments.
+This information could include Tweet IDs, User names and IDs, and querying for matching on Tweets of interest.
+  + Run the script.